HelpSeeker/Restricted-WebM/README.md

 2. Downscales the video to ensure a minimum bits per pixel value (>= 0.04) is reached.
 Stops at 360p, even if bpp < 0.04.
 Automatic downscaling is disabled if the scale filter is used manually.
 3. Reduces the framerate if the bpp value is still below 0.04 at 360p.
 Only affects input files with a framerate above 24fps when automatic downscaling is active.
 4. Encodes a webm with variable bitrate mode and a minimum crf value.
 Uses 2-pass encoding if bits per pixel value is high enough (>= 0.075).
+5. Adjusts bitrate if the produced webm is larger than the specified limit or smaller than a certain percentage of the limit (default 75%).
-5. IF the file size of the new webm is larger than the specified limit, it tries again with different settings (variable bitrate without minimum crf -> constant bitrate -> constant bitrate and allows ffmpeg to drop frames).
+6. In addition to the adjusted bitrate it loops through different video encoding settings (variable bitrate without minimum crf -> constant bitrate -> constant bitrate and allows ffmpeg to drop frames).
-6. (Optional, depending on the produced webms) Creates a list of files (too_large.txt) that cannot be fit into the file limit, even after going through all available settings
+7. (Optional, depending on the produced webms) Creates a list of files (too_large.txt) that cannot be fit into the file limit, even after going through all available settings

 ```
-Usage: convert.sh [-h] [-t] [-a] [-n] [-s file_size_limit]
+Usage: convert.sh [-h] [-t] [-a] [-n] [-s file_size_limit] [-u undershoot_limit] [-f filters]
 	-h: Show help
 	-t: Enable trim mode.
 Lets you specify which part of the input video(s) to encode
 	-a: Enables audio encoding.
 Bitrate gets chosen automatically.